-Anyone who has had to deal with chronic back or neck pain can tell you just how hard it is to go about their daily lives, dealing with the excruciating pain.
-Many people will just break down and opt for back surgery that may or may not actually help them.
-However, I can tell you that surgery doesn't have to be your only option.
+Anyone who has had to deal with chronic back or neck pain can tell you just how hard it is to go about their daily lives.
+Many people will just break down and opt for back surgery which may or may not actually help them.
+However, many sufferers of chronic back pain can tell you that surgery doesn't have to be your only option.

 I have lived with herniated disc pain for over a decade.
-I have never had any kind of back surgery and I have even had two children completely natural while also dealing with herniated discs.
+During my ten years of back pain, I have managed to completely avoid surgery, pain medications, and other invasive treatment options.
 It has been miserable at times and I have even wanted to just throw my hands in the air and give up.
-But I've come to learn that through some very simple exercises and diet, long term pain management is possible.
+But I've come to learn that through some very simple exercises and diet, long-term natural pain management is possible.

-In this article I will show you five forms of exercises that I have found to do wonders for my back pain.
-I will also show you which ones caused my pain to intensify.
-Good luck to you on your pain management journey.
+In this article, I will detail five forms of exercises that do wonders and others that caused my pain to intensify.
+Best of luck to you on your pain management journey.

-Like with any exercise routine, you should always start by doing warm up stretches.
-Be careful when doing stretches with a herniated disc; turning the wrong way can cause intense pain.
+As with any exercise routine, you should always start by doing warm-up stretches.

 Yoga is great for anybody, especially people with herniated discs.
 Yoga makes you more flexible, stronger, and more centered.
 Some positions will be difficult or impossible for someone with a herniated disc, but most are perfectly fine to do.

 Swimming is one of the best exercises for people with herniated discs.
-The water takes the pressure off of your spine and muscles, allowing for you to feel almost weightless and pain free.
-The swimming allows you to work more muscles in the body than walking can.
+Being in water takes the pressure off of your spine and muscles, allowing you to feel almost weightless and pain-free.
+Swimming allows you to work more muscles in the body than walking can.

-Many therapists and physicians will actually recommend that you try water therapy before going through back surgery.
-Most insurances will cover for you to go through water therapy so long as your primary care physician has prescribed it.
+Many physical therapists and physicians will actually recommend that water therapy before they recommend back surgery.
+Most insurances will cover it as long as your primary care physician has prescribed it.

-If you see a therapist for water therapy, they will give you an assortment of pool exercises to do with them and eventually for you to do on your own.
-These will help you to build up muscle everywhere, but especially in your abdomen and back.
-Building up muscle in these two spots will help you to carry yourself better and help to keep your pain under control.
+If you see a physical therapist for water therapy, they will give you an assortment of pool exercises to do with them and, eventually, on your own.
+These will help you to build up muscles all over, but especially in your abdomen and back.
+Building up muscle in these two areas will help you to carry yourself with strength and keep your pain under control.

-Walking is such a wonderful exercise for people who suffer with herniated disc pain.
-It keeps them healthy, provides just enough cardio, and helps to provide oxygen to the spine.
+Walking is such a wonderful exercise for people who suffer from herniated disc pain.
+It provides just enough cardio to stay healthy and delivers oxygen to the spine.

-Strengthening your back and your general core muscles is the key to living a long and happy life with herniated discs.
-If you are able to maintain proper muscle strength in those areas, a large majority of your back pain will be relieved.
+Strengthening your back and your general core muscles are the key to living a long and happy life with herniated discs.
+If you are able to maintain proper muscle strength in those areas, you will relieve a major part of your back pain.
 Below are a few gentle back and core strengthening exercises.

-- Curl-Ups - Lie on your back with knees bent, pelvis tilted to flatten your back, and arms across your chest.
+- Curl-Ups Lie on your back with knees bent and pelvis tilted to flatten your back.
+Fold your arms across your chest.
 Slowly lift yourself up using just your core muscles.
 Don't lift yourself up too high, as you don't want to put too much strain on your back.
 Hold for roughly 5 seconds, or less if needed.
-You will slowly be able to do more of these for longer the more you try them.
+You will slowly be able to do more of these, and hold them for longer, the more you do them.

-- Planks - Lower your body down to your knees and forearms.
-Extend your knees so that your body is weighted against the toes of your shoes (or toes if barefooted).
-Extend your arms out so that your fingers are spread, while still resting on your forearms.
+- Planks Get down on your knees and forearms.
+Extend your legs so that your body is weighted against the toes of your shoes (or toes, if barefooted).
+Extend your arms out so that your fingers are spread while still resting on your forearms.
 This will take time to work up to.

-- Pelvic Tilts - Lie flat with your knees bent, feet flat, and your arms flat by your sides.
-Inhale, then with the exhale, tilt your pelvis.
-Hold for 3 seconds, then release.
+- Pelvic Tilts Lie flat with your knees bent, feet flat, and arms by your sides.
+Inhale.
+With your exhale, tilt your pelvis.
+Hold for 3 seconds and release.

-- Bridges - Similar to pelvic tilts, but instead, you will make a straight line from knees to shoulders and you should try to hold this position for roughly 20 seconds.
-You will also raise your hips slightly off the ground.
+- Bridges Similar to pelvic tilts.
+Make a straight line from knees to shoulders and you try to hold this position for roughly 20 seconds.
+Raise your hips slightly off the ground.
 If you begin to sag, lower yourself and try again.

 Potentially Harmful Exercises for People with a Herniated Disc

-Here's a list of a few exercises that I have found to cause more back and neck pain, or were just simply impossible for me to do with my herniated discs.
-Obviously everybody is different, so some might be able to do these while still having a herniated disc.
+Here's a list of a few exercises that I have found to cause more back and neck pain.
+Some were simply impossible for me to do with my herniated discs.
+Everybody is different, so some of you might be able to do these.
 Always consult your doctor before trying a new exercise.

 - Full crunches and sit-ups

-Your best bet with dealing with herniated disc pain is to stay strong and to stay healthy.
-Keeping your body flexible and your muscles toned, eating healthy foods, and avoiding stress whenever possible will all go a very long way at helping you manage disc pain.
+Your best bet when dealing with herniated disc pain is to stay strong and to stay healthy.
+Keeping your body flexible and your muscles toned, eating healthy foods, and avoiding stress whenever possible will all go a very long way to help you manage disc pain.